-Caesarian sections, whether planned beforehand or performed in an emergency, pose a serious risk to the baby.
+Caesarian sections, or C-sections, whether planned beforehand or performed in an emergency, pose a serious risk to the baby.
 Sharp medical instruments may cause lacerations that can lead to a host of other problems and injuries.
-That is why doctors must exercise caution when performing caesarian sections to ensure the infant is unharmed during the process.
+That is why doctors must exercise caution when performing caesarian sections to ensure the infant is unharmed during the process as well as prevent maternal injury during C-section.
 Our firm has represented numerous clients to pursue compensation from negligent or careless doctors who injured their child during delivery.
 Whatever your situation, we can discuss your options and tenaciously uphold your right to a financial settlement.

 Caesarian sections are used to remove the child from the mother’s uterus instead of using natural vaginal delivery.
-Sometimes, these procedures are planned prior to delivery, such as when the baby is too large to fit through the birth canal or the mother’s vagina is scarred or misshapen.
+Sometimes, these procedures are planned prior to delivery, such as in the event of a high-risk pregnancy, when the baby is too large to fit through the birth canal or the mother’s vagina is scarred or misshapen.
 However, sometimes a C-section is required in an emergency, such as fetal distress or breech birth.
 According to a study done by the National Institutes of Health (NIH), fetal lacerations occur in about 3 percent of all pregnancies.
 Thus, they are a serious concern for doctors who owe a duty of care to keep mothers and infants safe and healthy.

 Here’s What You Need to Know About Fetal Lacerations During C-Sections: